pooyanjamshidi/pooyanjamshidi.github.io/nav/students.md

 * We are weird in one way or another, but we do respect *math*!
 * *Reproducible* science is what we care the most.
 * All above values start with *respect* to science, colleagues, lab members, and all people.
+* We also have lots of fun times, checkout [our group photos](https://www.flickr.com/photos/uofsccec/sets/72157713000257436/) over time, before and after pandemic!